The Safer Seas & Rivers Service

 Overflowing sewage.
 Pollution.
 Poor water quality.

 When it comes to living in the UK, shit happens.
 And far too much of it in our waterscapes.
 Untreated sewage and wastewater regularly gush from thousands of sewer overflows around the country.
-It stinks.

 That’s why we’ve made it easy to check in, search out a swim, surf or sail spot, and be served the latest pollution forecast compiled from the Environment Agency, NRW and SEPA for 200 locations across the UK.